 There are also Best Overall category winners for individuals, communities and juniors which are chosen from the gold winning gardens.

-- The closing date for entries is 12 noon on Monday 2nd July 2018.
+- The closing date for entries is 12 noon Monday 24th June 2019

 No matter how big or small your outdoor space is, we have a got a category to suit you.
 You can only enter one category, so please choose carefully from the following categories:

 - Best Junior Garden - For individuals aged 11 and under, or youth clubs.
-It can be any type of garden but junior gardeners must do the majority of the work.
+It can either be an edible garden featuring fruit and vegetables or a wildlife garden featuring plants to attract bees/other insects or even hedgehogs - but junior gardeners must do the majority of the work

-- Best Vegetable or Fruit Garden/Allotment - If you grow your own fruit and vegetables either in or out of a greenhouse, or on an allotment.
+- Best Edible Garden/Allotment - If you grow your own fruit and vegetables either in or out of a greenhouse, or on an allotment.

 How to enter